On this page

 All vaping, herbal smoking and smokeless tobacco products (notifiable products) must be notified before they can be sold in retail stores in New Zealand.
 This means that manufacturers and importers need to tell the Ministry of Health about the notifiable products they intend to sell in New Zealand via the product notification process.

-• do not have a current notification, unless it has been less than 3 months since the notification expired and there are no current safety concerns with the product
+- have a current notification, or it has been less than 3 months since the notification expired and there are no current safety concerns with the product

-• do not comply with any product safety requirements set in regulations
+- comply with all product safety requirements set in regulations

-• have been subject to a product recall.
+- have not been subject to a product recall.

 Retailers do not need to notify the products they sell if they are already notified (eg, by the manufacturer or importer).
-However, they can only sell products that have been notified by the importer, manufacturer or distributor.
-You can find out what products are currently notified on the Notified Products Register.
+However, retailers can only sell products that have been notified by the importer or manufacturer.
+A list of products which are currently notified can be found on the Notified Products Register.

 Rules for products that are no longer notified

 Notifiable products must not be sold in New Zealand if their notification has been withdrawn, suspended or cancelled.
-If a notification expires, the product notifier must stop selling it immediately, but provided there are no safety concerns with the product, retailers can continue to sell-through their existing stock for up to three months after the notification has expired.
+If a notification expires, the product notifier must stop selling it immediately.
+A retailer can continue to sell-through their existing stock for up to three months after the notification has expired, provided there are no safety concerns with the product.

 The current status of all products can be found on the Notified Products Register.